serokell/blog-posts/typed-lambda-calculus/article.md

 $$\lambda\;id.\; pair\;Bool\;Int\; (id\;Bool\;true)\; (id\;Int\;4)$$

 In practical applications (like Haskell with `RankNTypes` extension), these explicit applications are inferred from type signatures (and thus made implicit).
-They can also be made explicit with the `TypeApplications` extension.
+In GHC, they can also be made explicit with the `TypeApplications` extension.

 ## The lambda cube